lostrider07/saitejagarlapati.github.io/README.md

 The Deployed site is: https://lostrider07.github.io/saitejagarlapati.github.io/

+The Public git repository is: https://github.com/lostrider07/saitejagarlapati.github.io

 How to run the project:
-- First, you will need to clone the repository from https://github.com/lostrider07
+- First, you will need to clone the repository : https://lostrider07.github.io/saitejagarlapati.github.io/
 - Then go to the specified path where you have the index.html in the terminal.
 - Type the command: start index.html and press enter.